tonymm81/table_project/README.md

 added max and min distance where you can adjust the table on ask user function. make also software limit to max and min positions.

+ver111:

+ Plan:
+- I have to take wlan devices to different file, It's easier to control main program if there isn't so much code.

+- Also i have to figure out how to save settings to file and load it to program and do graphics about it.

+- Next thing to plan is how to load up the setups and command the wlan devices to saved state and also error handling if some of devices is offline.
+Perhaps we compare devices name from json and from finded devices list.

+- Fix the graphics because wlan devices window have some settings wrong because its so small and scrollbar is wrong position.(fixed: i use the ipadx and ipady commands, not testet yet)

+- Also figure out how to check the main devices ip address in program.
+I don't want to make static ip to this device.
+Its throws error if devices ip is changed.(fixed : code added. using socket program)

+- This is beta version still but put the program to autostart.
+And also make exit and shutdown function that it really shutdowns the device. (fixed: shutdown code added)